 I take advantage of 10% discount on Duo offers

 - The panoramic view from the dome is the 3rd most beautiful view of Paris.

 - The dome of the Pantheon is accessible from April to September.

 - Access to the dome is accompanied by an agent of the monument.
 Departures take place approximately every ½ hour.

 - Attention, it is necessary to climb no less than 206 steps to get there (35 meters high)

 - Count € 2 in addition to the ticket price.

 A little history

-A visit to the Pantheon is an extraordinary way to remind children (and teens) the great characters who have marked our history Voltaire, Jean-Jacques Rousseau, Victor Hugo, Sadi Carnot, Émile Zola, Jean Jaurès, Jean Moulin, Jean Monnet, Pierre and Marie Curie, André Malraux or Alexandre Dumas, Germaine Tillion, Pierre Brossolette?
+The Pantheon Tour is a great way to remind children (and teenagers) the great characters who have marked our history : Voltaire, Jean-Jacques Rousseau, Victor Hugo, Sadi Carnot, Emile Zola, Jean Jaurès, Jean Moulin, Jean Monnet, Pierre and Marie Curie, André Malraux or Alexandre Dumas, Germaine Tillion, Pierre Brossolette ...

-Men or women of letters and sciences, philosophers, political figures, resistance fighters during the war?
-These great personalities buried in the crypt have shaped the face of our national identity.
+Men or women of letters and sciences, philosophers, political figures, resistant during the war ...
+These great personalities buried in the crypt drew the face of our national identity.